 If the school is closed for a snow day, but the weather isn't that bad, is there After-School?If the DOE closes school for the day, After-School is closed.
 If school is open during the day, After-School is open, even if the DOE cancels its afternoon activities.

 The After-School class I selected ends at 4:40.
 What does my child do after that?After 4:40, club teachers and counselors escort the children back to their meeting places, where they break up into different groupings for what we refer to as "choice" or "variety" time, in one of our open play spaces, schoolyards, cafeterias or gyms.
 Activities during the second part of the afternoon are organized and supervised by our counselors, and include sports, games, arts & crafts and homework help, depending on the age group.
+Parents also have the option of signing their child up for a second club instead of opting for choice time.

 Who will be caring for my child after school?Our After-School staff is made up of a combination of experienced child-care program directors, classroom teachers, coaches, teaching artists, activity specialists and counselors, several of whom work at each school during the school day.
 Many of our teachers and staff have been with us for several years.